cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 domain separation ({{term-domain-separation}}) to avoid interfering with other uses of similar functionality.

-Protocols that instantiate multiple, independent instances of either hash\_to\_curve or encode\_to\_curve MUST enforce domain separation between those instances.
+Applications that instantiate multiple, independent instances of either hash\_to\_curve or encode\_to\_curve MUST enforce domain separation between those instances.
 This requirement applies both in the case of multiple instances targeting